nelsonfigueroa/nelson.cloud/content/posts/2022-12-27-how-to-enable-manual-runs-of-github-actions-workflows.md

 After pushing changes, I was able to see a "Run workflow" button that allows me to run the workflow manually.

-{{< figure src="/how-to-enable-manual-runs-of-github-actions-workflows/manual-run-enabled.png" alt="GitHub Actions doesn't show a manual way of running the workflow." >}}
+{{< figure src="/how-to-enable-manual-runs-of-github-actions-workflows/manual-run-enabled.webp" alt="GitHub Actions now shows a manual way of running the workflow." >}}

 Note that there are a lot more configuration options available when adding the `workflow_dispatch` key.
 However, I just wanted to enable manual runs and nothing more.
 Refer to [the documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#workflow_dispatch) for more information.